arhebs/django-celery-payouts/README.md

 Those aspects are intentionally out of scope here but the current structure is designed so they can be added cleanly.

+### Known Areas for Improvement

+The current implementation deliberately keeps some aspects simple for the purposes of the test task:

+- **Security** – Containers run as root in the Docker images.
+In production, the images should be adjusted to run the Django and Celery processes as a non‑privileged user.
+- **Observability** – Logging uses the standard Python logging stack.
+For real deployments, structured logging (for example JSON logs via `structlog` or similar) would make ingestion into observability tooling much easier.
+- **API semantics** – Status‑based update errors currently return `403 Forbidden`.
+It may be preferable to use `409 Conflict` to signal that the requested state transition is invalid given the current resource state.

 ---

 ## CI Pipeline